Your Security Plan for a Long-Term Power Outage

 A security plan is only as good as your ability to execute it under pressure.
 That’s why regular training is non-negotiable.
 At least twice a year, run your family through drills.
 Practice your communication plan, test your knowledge of where supplies are, and do a dry run of setting up your alternative power sources.
 You could even have a "blackout weekend" where you rely solely on your emergency preps.
 These exercises help build muscle memory and reveal weaknesses in your plan before a real crisis hits.
 A well-practiced family emergency plan ensures everyone knows their role and can act confidently and calmly when it matters most.

-Test Your Systems Consistently
+Regularly Test Your Security Systems

 Your equipment is your lifeline in an outage, so you need to know it works.
 Create a schedule for testing everything.
 Once a month, start your generator and let it run for 15-20 minutes.
 Every quarter, check the charge on all your batteries and portable power banks.
 Make sure your fast portable power solutions are fully topped off and ready to go.
 Rotate your stored food and water to ensure freshness.
 It’s also a good habit to unplug major appliances during an outage to protect them from the power surge when electricity is restored.
 Consistent testing prevents the nasty surprise of finding your essential gear dead when you need it most.